Tommy Smith (footballer, born 1980): Portsmouth

 On 27 August 2009, it was confirmed that Smith had signed a four-year deal with Premier League club Portsmouth for an undisclosed fee believed to be in the region of £1.8m.
 He later admitted that he was close to signing for Championship side Reading but chose Portsmouth instead.
 On 30 August 2009, Smith made his Portsmouth debut in a 1–0 defeat to Manchester City at Fratton Park.
 Portsmouth failed to pay their player's wages on time on three occasions in the 2009–10 season, and Smith was among a number of Portsmouth players linked with a transfer during the January 2010 transfer window.
 However, due to his five games for Watford, he would have been ineligible to play for another club during the 2009–10 season.

 Smith scored his first goal for Portsmouth against Hull City on 20 March 2010.

 He suffered a broken nose following Daniel Sturridge elbowing him in the face in the following game, and subsequently missed the FA Cup semi-final.
-However, he recovered to play four further Premier League matches.
+However, he recovered to play four further Premier League matches, but was left out of the squad for the FA Cup final.
 Portsmouth were relegated in 20th position at the end of the season, having been deducted nine points for entering into administration.
 Despite uncertainty over whether the club would be able to continue as a business, Smith remained at the club.
 He started their first match of the 2010–11 season on 7 August 2010, a match in which Portsmouth were only able to name four of their permitted seven substitutes.